Your Guide to St Simons Island Beaches

 Photo Credit: birdinghotspots.org

-Situated along Ocean Boulevard, between the Coast Guard Station and the King and Prince Beach Resort, Massengale Park includes a picnic area shaded by mature live oaks, a children’s playground, public restrooms, beach access, and plenty of parking.
-The park is pet-friendly.
+Massengale Park is the island’s second public beach and is a relaxed shady coastal spot that’s perfect for families with young children.
+The park is situated just south of East Beach along Ocean Boulevard between the Coast Guard Station and the King and Prince Beach Resort.
+Facilities here include a picnic area and grills shaded by mature live oaks, a children’s playground, public restrooms, open beach access, and plenty of parking.
+The park is pet-friendly so the entire family can join in on the fun.

 Neptune Park